ludvigls/EKF-SLAM/README.md

 # EKF SLAM

-In this repo Simultanious Localization and Mapping (SLAM) was implemented and tuned for a simulated and a real dataset.
+Python implementation of EKF-SLAM.
 SLAM is the process of building a map of unknown surroundings while simultaneously locating an agent within it.
-EKF-SLAM was implemented, which estimated the position of a car while creating a map of the trees around it.
-The figure below shows the result shows the trees as x's the red dots as estimated positions and the blue line as high accuracy GNSS-measurements.
+This project estimates the pose of a car while creating a map of the surrounding landmarks (trees).
+Tested and tuned for using the Victoria Park dataset.

+The figure below shows the result.
+It shows the trees as x's, the estimated position as red dots and the high accuracy GNSS-measurments as blue lines.
 ![realgpsvsest3](https://user-images.githubusercontent.com/36857118/129187933-10f16867-7174-4283-bc0a-f986b148dcd6.PNG)

 ## Running